Project 7: Handwriting Recognition with Decision Trees/Random Forests

 decision tree and random forest

-machine learning algorithms, and apply them to two tasks:
+machine learning algorithms, and apply them to the task of

 Files